kpetersen/kpetersen.github.io/words/_posts/2013-02-10-current-affairs.markdown

 : Rihanna looks like she is seizing on stage.

 Robby
-: She keeps saying, “Staaaaaaaaaaaaaaaaaay” and all I can think is, “Gooooooooooooo.”
+: She keeps "singing", “Staaaaaaaaaaaaaaaaaay,” and all I can think is, “Gooooooooooooo.”

 Me
 : Seriously.
 Where’s Grumpy Cat when you need it?